DAI's Code of Conduct for Staff-Student Contacts

 Contact hours

-Tutors at DAI are acknowledged practitioners and researchers, active and thriving in a multitude of glocal art and research contexts.
-For their contributions to the DAI's curriculum they have, in most cases, been hired as free-lancers, either directly by DAI itself or by our COOP partners whom we commisioned to curate and tutor one of the study groups.
+Tutors at DAI are active and thrive in a multitude of glocal art and research contexts.
+For their contributions to the DAI's curriculum they have been hired as independent practitioners, either directly by DAI itself or by our COOP partners whom we commisioned to curate and tutor one of the study groups.
 As such all DAI tutors work within well-defined, limited time frames.

 Discussions and conversations between (a) student(s) and (a) tutor(s) take place within the given time frame of the DAI Confluences (or, in the case of the face-to-face meetings between second year students and theory tutors, during a limited number of online contacts which have been scheduled).

-Tutors are not remunerated for, and can thus not be expected to engage in debates or dialogues with students outside of the given frame, not via e-mail nor otherwise.
+Tutors are not remunerated for, and can thus not be expected to engage in debates or dialogues with students (nor the programme at large) outside of the given frame, not via e-mail nor otherwise.

 If a conversation which started during a specific DAI Confluence needs continuation, this must be organized for the next DAI Confluence.
 Of course, students and tutors are welcome to send out mails in preparation of the next DAI Confluence as long as it is clear that tutors cannot be asked to spend more time than the communication around the next session requires.